haoyanlgd/cse15l-lab-reports/index.md

     ![Image](Cd_no_arg.PNG)

 Note:
-    Nothing changed, no directory change
+    Nothing changed, no directory change.
+Nothing changed because we didnt specify a directory which the cd could change the directory into.

 &nbsp;